 In this way, people have learned that there is a simultaneous process, in isolation and in the company of others.
 For years, people have continued to add and develop the importance of relationships but may not have done the same in focusing on life as an individual.
 People have not equally committed the time required to ensure that they receive the same nourishment from the self that they do from others, making a climate that is focused on overcorrecting and returning to what can be seen as a selfish act.

 People need warmth, we need a certain fire to be ignited at all times.
 This is something that can be done easily but it also requires greater substance.
 A flickering flame is not enough to serve all the needs of daily life and many people do not know how to properly raise and nurture that flame.
 Further, this flame is not something that can come from an external source or person.
 If it does, then it suffers from a lack of individual control.

 We all need control over our own licenses.
 We need a fuller sense of our abilities as autonomous beings.
 This is not to say that we take from others or that we do not give when we are in excess.
 This control – this self-indulgence – comes as a method for living our fullest lives as individuals so that we may contribute a similar effect to those around us.
 The warmth that comes from a fundamentally secure place is much stronger than a warmth struggling to maintain itself.

-The patchouli scent has long been connected with personal need and solace.
+The patchouli rose scent has long been connected with personal need and solace.
 It is an earthy aroma that can be overpowering but also extremely inviting.
 A simple scent like this allows for greater focus on concentration, further giving people a place to re-center their needs.
-By finding warmth in a simple object, we draw closer to creating and establishing that warmth within ourselves.
+By finding warmth in a simple object, we draw closer to create and establish that warmth within ourselves.